 So far I've enjoyed my experience with Kuflink, and intend to gradually increase the amount I lend through the platform.

-If you're ready to get started, they have a generous cashback offer for new investors that could boost your returns by up to 5% in your first year of investing:
+If you're ready to get started, they have a cashback offer for new investors that could boost your returns by up to 5% in your first year of investing:

 There are two wrinkles that you need to look out for to make sure you get your cashback: